LSC 100 — SCIENCE AND STORYTELLING

 3 credits.

-Radio writing, editing, information gathering, planning, voicing, and evaluation using digital recording and editing equipment.
-Students write, produce and voice newscasts, advertisements, public service announcements, interviews, and features.
+Radio and podcast writing, editing, information gathering, planning, voicing, and evaluation using digital recording and editing equipment.
+Write, produce and voice newscasts, advertisements, public service announcements, interviews, and features.

 LSC 375 — SPECIAL TOPICS